-- Epic Experience provides a free, weeklong, outdoor adventures for those who have been diagnosed with cancer at any age.
+- Epic Experience provides free, weeklong, outdoor adventures for those who have been diagnosed with cancer at any age.
 Trips are region specific but they try to accommodate all applicants.

 LIVESTRONG at the YMCA

-- LIVESTRONG at the YMCA is a free or low-cost program for cancer patients and survivors in which individuals can participate in group or customized exercise created by certified fitness instructors.
+- LIVESTRONG at the YMCA is a free or low-cost program for cancer patients and survivors in which individuals can participate in group or customized exercises created by certified fitness instructors.
 Check to see if your local YMCA has a program.

 2Unstoppable Making Fitness Connections